KY-005 Infrared transmitter

 // Just to know which program is running on my Arduino

-Serial.print(F("Ready to send IR signals at pin "));
+Serial.print(F("Send IR signals to pin "));

 Serial.println(IR_SEND_PIN);